 Brief History of Mt.
 Spokane State Park

-- 1909 Frances Cook, owner of the summit, builds a toll road to within 3 miles of the summit.
+- 1909-1912 Frances Cook, owner of the summit, builds a toll road and a cabin within 3/4 mile of the summit.

 - 1927 Mt.
 Spokane State Park is officially dedicated at 1500 acres.